SasheO/berka-data-engineering-project/README.md

 Many models are denormalised.
 For example, `dim_client` does not only include a `district_id` foreign key column that joins to the `dim_demographic_district` dimension table, but it also includes duplicated `district_name` field.
 This is because I wanted most common potential questions a business user would ask (like the ones above) to be answerable in three JOINS or less as the database used is ClickHouse, a JOIN-slow OLAP database.

+Lastly, the permenant order relation in the source data is absent from the dimensional model as it lacks a time series or dating.
+Thus, this data would be not very useful for analytics.

 ## Tests and Validation
 Appropriate unique, not null, accepted values, and relationships tests are implemented in every model.
 Full documentations can be viewed in DBT docs in the Airflow webserver (click `browse` > `DBT Docs`).

-Failure of various any of these tests would lead to the pipeline being blocked after the Airflow task fails, preventing data quality issues from propagating to downstream models.
+Failure of various any of these tests would lead to the pipeline being blocked when the Airflow task fails, preventing data quality issues from propagating to downstream models.

 To test run this, I ran a query that inserts duplicate rows in the source table for bank accounts:
 ![Query to insert duplicate rows in src_accounts table](images/query_inserting_errors_in_clickhouse_web_server.png)